 Then, create your channel.
 Channels within the community are where the actual conversations happen.

 Creating channels requires permissions, which are set in Community Settings.
 If you do not have permission to create channels, you will need to request permission from your Campus Cloud administrator.

 If you have the required permissions, you will create a channel by clicking the “+” sign next to the list of public and private channels.
 For details, please see: Create a Channel

 For more information about permissions, see also:

 Designate moderators or another channel owner

 Once you have created your channel, you are the channel owner.
-You can view the member list, invite members to the channel, and once they have accepted, you can promote them to moderator or channel owner.
+You can view the member list, invite members to the channel, and once they have accepted, you can promote them to the moderator or channel owner.
 This gives them additional powers to help manage the channel.